caleb531/automata/MIGRATION.md

 # Automata Migration Guide

-## Backwards-incompatible changes from v5 to v4
+## Backwards-incompatible changes from v5 to v6

+Python 3.6 support has been dropped, since it has been end-of-life since December 2021.
+Please upgrade to Python 3.7 or later to use Automata v6.

+## Backwards-incompatible changes from v4 to v5

 Python 3.5 support has been dropped, since it has been end-of-life since September 2020.
 Please upgrade to Python 3.6 or later to use Automata v5.